-Toilet Learning (QPPS 5.7)
+Toilet Learning

-Children are expected to be potty trained or in the process of being potty trained before entering preschool.
-For children with exceptions, the following procedures are in place:
+Children are encouraged to be potty trained or in the process of being potty trained before entering preschool.
+Students are not excluded from preschool if not yet potty trained.
+The preschool program will implement procedures for children not yet toilet trained and followed through in classroom practice.

+The following toileting procedures are in place for students who need assistance:

 - 1. Diapering will only be done with a changing mat in the designated diaper area. - 2.
 Staff will follow all diapering guidelines set forth in the Iowa Quality Preschool Programs Standards: - Cloth diapers and clothing that are soiled by urine or feces are immediately placed in a plastic bag (without rinsing or avoidable handling) and sent home that day for laundering. - Staff check children for signs that diapers or pull-ups are wet or contain feces at least every 2 hours.
-Diapers are changed when wet or soiled. - Staff change children's diapers or soiled underwear in the designated changing areas and not elsewhere in the facility.

-- At all times, caregivers have a hand on the child if being changed on an elevated surface. - Surfaces used for changing and on which changing materials are placed are not used for other purposes, including temporary placement of other objects, and especially not for any object involved with food or feeding. - Containers that hold soiled diapers and diapering materials have a lid that opens and closes tightly using a hands-free device (e.g., a step can).
+Diapers are changed when wet or soiled. - Staff change children's diapers or soiled underwear in the designated changing areas and not elsewhere in the facility. - At all times, caregivers have a hand on the child if being changed on an elevated surface. - Surfaces used for changing and on which changing materials are placed are not used for other purposes, including temporary placement of other objects, and especially not for any object involved with food or feeding. - Containers that hold soiled diapers and diapering materials have a lid that opens and closes tightly using a hands-free device (e.g., a step can).
 Containers are kept closed and are inaccessible to children.
 The container will be clearly labeled to show its intended use. - 3.
 Potty chairs will not be used due to the risk of spreading infectious diarrhea. - 4.
-Families will be asked to provide an extra set of clothing for their child in case of an "accident" or messy play.
-Please clearly label the clothing with your child's name to reduce the possibility of mistakes.
+Families are asked to provide an extra set of clothing as described under "Clothing" above.